godomainz/kubernetes-the-hard-way/docs/08-bootstrapping-kubernetes-controllers.md

 > Remember to run the above commands on each controller node: `master-1`, and `master-2`.

+## Enable kubectl autocompletion

+{
+  source /usr/share/bash-completion/bash_completion
+  echo 'source <(kubectl completion bash)' >>~/.bashrc echo 'alias k=kubectl' >>~/.bashrc echo 'complete -F __start_kubectl k' >>~/.bashrc exec bash
+}

 ## The Kubernetes Frontend Load Balancer

 In this section you will provision an external load balancer to front the Kubernetes API Servers.
-The `kubernetes-the-hard-way` static IP address will be attached to the resulting load balancer.
+The `kubernetes-the-hard-way` static IP address will be attached to the resulting load balancer

 ### Provision a Network Load Balancer